mateusdevelopes/desafio_gpboticario/README.md

 This project is a starting point for a Flutter application.

-For defaul user are will returned when logIn is:
+The aplication has register and login page.
+But for default user are will returned when logIn is:

   {
     "id": 1,